 Step 2 Choose ProRes and Select Resolution.

-Click and open the Convert all tasks to menu from the top-right section, go to the Editing tab from the top, select ProRes from the left section of the menu, and select a suitable resolution from the right (Same as source for this illustration).
+Click and open the Output Format menu from the top-right section, go to the Editing tab from the top, select ProRes from the left section of the menu, and select a suitable resolution from the right (Same as the source for this illustration).

 Step 3 Click Convert After Selecting an Output Location.